 As part of its review of the market data and trends in executive compensation, the MOCC periodically considers whether to utilize other long-term incentive vehicles in addition to or in lieu of stock options.
 While the MOCC has on rare occasions granted restricted stock to certain executive officers, the MOCC has determined that the use of stock options as the sole long-term incentive vehicle for the executive officer compensation program has successfully motivated the executive officers to attain long-term goals and operational growth for the Company, and has aligned the executive officers' interests with our shareholders' interests in creating long-term shareholder value.
-The MOCC has utilized stock options as the sole long-term incentive vehicle for the executive officer compensation program for 26 years.
-Over the past 26 years, the Company's cumulative total shareholder return has been 8,060% versus 595% for the S&P 500 and 761% for the Dow Jones Industrial Average.
-Assuming all dividends were reinvested, a \$1,000 investment in the Company's common stock at the beginning of the 26-year period would have been worth \$81,605 on December 27, 2019, while a \$1,000 investment in each of the S&P 500 Index and the Dow Jones Industrial Average Index would have been worth \$6,946 and \$8,612, respectively, on December 27, 2019.
-The MOCC does not believe that changing the design of the long-term incentive program at this time would motivate our executive officers to create long-term shareholder value more effectively than the current design.
+The MOCC has utilized stock options as the sole long-term incentive vehicle for the executive officer compensation program for 29 years.
+Over the past 29 years, the Company's cumulative total shareholder return has been 10,807% versus 723% for the S&P 500 and 783% for the Dow Jones Industrial Average.
+Assuming all dividends were reinvested, a \$1,000 investment in the Company's common stock at the beginning of the 29-year period would have been worth \$109,066 on December 30, 2022, while a \$1,000 investment in each of the S&P 500 Index and the Dow Jones Industrial Average Index would have been worth \$8,231 and \$8,830, respectively, on December 30, 2022.
+The MOCC believes these results demonstrate that stock options have been highly effective in aligning management's interests with our shareholders' interests and creating significant value for our shareholders over the long term.

-Under the terms of the Graco Inc. 2015 Stock Incentive Plan (the "2015 Plan"), the MOCC must approve all stock option grants to executive officers.
-In February 2019, executive officers were awarded non-qualified stock options with an exercise price equal to the fair market value of our common stock on the grant date, defined in the 2015 Plan as the last sale price of the stock on the day immediately preceding the grant date.
+Under the terms of the Graco Inc. 2019 Stock Incentive Plan (the "2019 Plan"), the MOCC must approve all stock option grants to executive officers.
+In February 2022, executive officers were awarded non-qualified stock options with an exercise price equal to the fair market value of our common stock on the grant date, defined in the 2019 Plan as the last sale price of the stock on the day immediately preceding the grant date.
 Each option has a 10-year term and becomes exercisable in equal installments over four years, beginning with the first anniversary of the grant date.
-Additionally, the 2015 Plan prohibits the repricing of stock options.
+Additionally, the 2019 Plan prohibits the repricing of stock options.

-In 2019, the MOCC granted the following stock option awards to the NEOs under the 2015 Plan:
+In 2022, the MOCC granted the following stock option awards to the NEOs under the 2019 Plan:

-Named Executive Officer Stock Option Award Grant Date Fair Value
+Named Executive Officer Stock Option Award (Number of Shares) Grant Date Fair Value (\$)

-(Number of Shares) (\$)

-Patrick J. McHale 409,830 4,999,926

-Mark W. Sheahan 49,180 599,996
+Mark W. Sheahan 236,090 4,499,875

+David M. Lowe 39,340 749,820

-Dale D. Johnson 40,980 499,956
+Dale D. Johnson 26,230 499,944

-Christian E. Rothe 40,980 499,956
+Christian E. Rothe 26,230 499,944

-Jeffrey P. Johnson 36,880 449,936
+Jeffrey P. Johnson 26,230 499,944